-In the opinion of the Directors of Australian Ethical Investment Limited, the Responsible Entity of the Australian Ethical Diversified Shares Fund (the "Scheme):
+In the opinion of the Directors of Australian Ethical Investment Limited, the Responsible Entity of the Australian Ethical High Conviction Fund ("the Scheme"):

-- a) The annual financial statements and notes that are set out on pages 12 to 36 are in accordance with the Corporations Act 2001, including: - i.
-Giving a true and fair view of the Scheme's financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - ii.
-Complying with Australian Accounting Standards and Corporations Regulations 2001; and - b) There are reasonable grounds to believe that the Scheme will be able to pay its debts when they become due and payable. - c) The Scheme has operated during the year in accordance with the provisions of the Scheme's Constitution.
+- a) The financial statements and notes to the financial statements that are set out in this report are in accordance with the Corporations Act 2001, including: - i.
+Giving a true and fair view of the Scheme's financial position as at 30 June 2022 and of its performance for the period ended on that date; and - ii.
+Complying with Australian Accounting Standards and Corporations Regulations 2001; - b) There are reasonable grounds to believe that the Scheme will be able to pay its debts when they become due and payable; and - c) The Scheme has operated during the period in accordance with the provisions of the Scheme's Constitution.